rafoolin/traco_ss25/README.md

 1. **Clone** required repositories (e.g., Traco, SAM2).
 2. **Create & activate** the conda environment.
 3. **Install** all Python dependencies from `requirements.txt`.
-4. **Download & install** the SAM2 model(For segmentation used for detecting bounding box around HexBugs).
+4. **Download & install** the SAM2 model(For segmentation in order to detect bounding box around HexBugs).
 5. **Extract frames** from training videos.
-6. **Prepare** the YOLO dataset folder structure.
+6. **Prepare** the YOLO images and labels datasets.

 After this, you are ready for training or detection.

 ## 🎯 Bounding Box Generation

+This step is done in the set-up section of the pipeline, so you don't need to do anything.
+Here is only a brief explanation on how it works.
 This step uses the **SAM2 segmentation model** to generate bounding boxes for Hexbug **bodies** and **heads** from annotated CSV coordinates.

 **How it works:**

-- Reads the CSV annotations for each frame of a video.
+- Reads the CSV annotations for each frame each training videos.
-- Uses SAM2 to generate precise masks for detected objects.
+- Uses SAM2 to generate precise masks for Hexbugs.
 - Converts masks into bounding boxes for **body** and fixed-size boxes for **head**.
 - Saves annotated images and YOLO-format label files for later YOLO training.